nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 search strategies to enhance mating encounters.
-Before encounters, both females and males actively explore the environments to cover a broad area (Mizumoto and Dobata, 2019), while leaders pause and followers move to enhance reunion once they are accidentally separated during tandem pairing (Mizumoto et al., 2022; Mizumoto and Dobata, 2019).
+Before encounters, both females and males actively explore the environments to cover a broad area (Mizumoto and Dobata, 2019), while leaders pause and followers move to enhance reunion once they accidentally separated during tandem pairing (Mizumoto et al., 2022; Mizumoto and Dobata, 2019).
 Pairs excavate wood or soil to establish a nest when they find a candidate place.
 Because termites are monogamous and spend the rest of their life with a specific partner, females and males are expected to choose a partner to some extent (Li et al., 2013; Matsuura et al., 2002).
-However, at the same time, as their mate search priod is strictly limited from a few hours to a few days (Kusaka and Matsuura, 2017), choosy individuals can likely end up having no partner and die.
+However, at the same time, as their mate search period is strictly limited from a few hours to a few days (Kusaka and Matsuura, 2017), choosy individuals can likely end up having no partner and die.
 Thus, termites are expected to change their choosiness dynamically, depending